shantudas/android-architecture-components-mvvm-retrofit-java/README.md

-# Newsly: Android Architecture Components [ MVVM, Java ]
+# Android architecture components using mvvm, java
 This repository contains Android Architecture Components ( LiveData , View Model and MVVM with retrofit for consuming rest api )

 ## About This Project